 CANS is a Representative Board of Student Government, Inc. This board represents three groups of students in policy and government here on campus; commuters, nontraditional students and veterans.

 CANS board includes a rep from each of the related student groups; the Nontraditional Students Association,( NSA), The UMaine Veterans Association (UMVA) and traditional commuter students.
-CANS provides a free commuter pancake breakfast every third Tuesday of the month and helps support First Friday Bagels in the Commuter Lounge.
+CANS supports Commuter Week , provides a free commuter pancake breakfast generally every third week of the month and helps support First Friday Bagels in the Commuter Lounge.

 Nontraditional Students Association (NSA)

 Students interested in joining NSA should contact Barbara Smith at BSmith@maine.edu who advises NSA

 The Non-Traditional Students Association (NSA) was founded in the Fall of 2006 by several UMaine non traditional students to provide services and programs specifically for this population of UMaine students.
 NSA is a recognized Student Government group.
 NSA’s mission is:

 - To assist non-traditional students in adapting to university life.

 - To identify specific issues relating to non-traditional students.